MisterDA/love-release/README.md

 ### NAME
-`love-release.sh` -- Bash script to generate Love 2D game releases
+`love-release.sh` -- Bash script to generate [LÖVE](https://love2d.org/) game releases

 ### INSTALLATION
+`love-release` relies on `GNU sed`, `GNU getopt` (OSX and BSD user needs to install them), `curl`, `zip` and `unzip`.
+You need to have `lua` installed to be able to read the configuration.
+You also need Wine to get icons and installer for Windows, the Debian pakaging utilities for Debian and the Android SDK to build a package for Android.

 First clone the repository, then you have two choices:
 - you can build the script and install it on your system, and benefit of command-line completion, man page and extensibility,
 - or make an embedded version with every thing you need in one file.